parthpatel002/Social_Collaborative_Filtering_by_Trust/README.md

 # Implementation of the research paper titled "Social Collaborative Filtering by Trust" in PyTorch using Epinions Dataset.

+This repo contains the implementation of the research paper [Social Collaborative Filtering by Trust](https://www.computer.org/csdl/journal/tp/2017/08/07558226/13rRUwbs1TN) in PyTorch.
+It was done for the partial fulfillment of the on-campus course Informaion Retrieval (CS F469).

 ## Recommender Systems - Collaborative Filtering

-This repo contains the implementation of the research paper [Social Collaborative Filtering by Trust](https://www.computer.org/csdl/journal/tp/2017/08/07558226/13rRUwbs1TN) in PyTorch.
-It was done for the partial fulfillment of the course Informaion Retrieval (CS F469).

 **Collaborative Filtering (CF)** is a popular technique used by recommender systems.
 It essentially makes predictions about the preferences of a user by collecting preferences or taste information from many other users (collaboration).
 CF suffers from a number of problems, the major two among those being:
 * **Data Sparsity**: As users don’t rate all available items, the given ratings dataset is extremely sparse and not a lot can be gleamed from it.